blicktz/gemini25live_twillio_call/docs/aiagent_backend_docs/aiaigent_backend_TDD_phase1.md

         *   Web Backend validates the API key and returns 401 if invalid
         *   AI Agent handles 401 responses by logging the error and gracefully ending the call
         *   API key is configured via environment variable `WEB_BACKEND_API_KEY`
-        *   All API calls include proper timeout handling (10 seconds) and retry logic
+        *   All API calls include proper timeout handling (10 seconds) and retry logic (retry semantics to be decided by development team during implementation)
     *   **No Caching Strategy:** Based on architectural decision, the AI Agent will not implement caching.
 All business configuration and data will be fetched fresh from the Web Backend for each request to ensure data consistency and simplify the architecture.
     *   Handle API errors gracefully (retries with backoff for transient errors, logging for persistent errors).
     *   Ensure the AI Agent sends data (e.g., `CallLogCreateRequest`) in the exact format expected by the Web Backend.
+    *   **Recording Management:** AI Agent posts Twilio recording URLs to Web Backend.
+Web Backend is responsible for downloading recordings from Twilio and storing them appropriately.
+    *   **Legal Disclaimer:** Legal disclaimers are plain English sentences (1-2 sentences) without placeholder variables or templating.